maevadevs/Rust-Developer-Foundation/04.Ownership/readme.md

 - **Taking ownership and then returning ownership with every function is a bit tedious**
   - What if we want to let a function use a value but not take ownership?
   - It is quite annoying that anything we pass in needs to be passed back if we want to use it again
-  - We could return multiple values using a tuple
+  - We could resolve this by returning multiple values using a tuple

 ```rs
 fn main() {